About the School

 The School of Communication was founded in 1927, starting as a public speaking department.
 Over the past nine decades we have had many changes of name and scope.
 Most recently, in 2007 the School of Communication split from what became the School of Journalism and Media Studies (JMS).
 Shortly after the “New” School was established, we created a major in Health Communication (HC) to complement our existing Communication major.
 The new Center for Communication, Health, and the Public Good launched in Fall 2018.
 The Institute for Dialogue and Social Justice launched in Fall 2019.
 Click on “Research and Centers” for more information about these exciting additions to the School of Communication.

-We currently have 14 tenured and tenure-track faculty, four full-time lecturers, and several part-time lecturers.
+We currently have 14 tenured and tenure-track faculty, three full-time lecturers, and several part-time lecturers.
 We serve almost 700 undergraduate Communication Studies majors and approximately 160 undergraduate Health Communication majors.
-Our graduate program includes almost 50 master’s students, with over half of them serving as Graduate Teaching Assistants who instruct our COMM 103, Oral Communication, courses.
+Our graduate program includes nearly 40 master’s students, with over half of them serving as Graduate Teaching Assistants who instruct our COMM 103, Oral Communication, courses.

 The SDSU School of Communication was named the 2019 Outstanding Master’s Program by the National Communication Association’s Master’s Education Section.
 Program reviews indicate that our faculty research productivity out-paces many communication doctoral programs.
 Our faculty are recognized internationally for their research and attract research funding from internal and external agencies, including the National Science Foundation and the National Institutes of Health.
 Additionally, our faculty are repeatedly recognized for their quality teaching with institutional, regional, and national teaching awards.
 Browse our